Running, Sustainability & Real Life

 Guilty.
 I do this whenever I see a time that is too fast.

-Whereas if you just ran by effort, you could have trained all your workouts faster than you think, and then come race day, you turn that GPS pace away from your wrist, and SMASH your race day goal, as you allowed your body to truly run its potential!
+Whereas, if you just ran by effort, you could have trained all your workouts faster than you think, and then come race day, you turn that GPS pace away from your wrist, and SMASH your race day goal, as you allowed your body to truly run its potential!

 If you have been following paces, and feel strong, confident, ready to go for your race, this is not going to be the best thing for you.
 By all means keep going with your paces.

-Actually, thats a lie, I believe everyone could benefit from this type of training, but if things are going great for you, you don’t need to listen to me today.
+Actually, that’s a lie, I believe everyone could benefit from this type of training, but if things are going great for you, you don’t need to listen to me today.
 Save this post for a day you need it (if ever!)

 But:

-If you have been struggling in training lately.
-If you have been wondering why you are getting slower.
-If you have been really having a hard time with your mental training and toughness, well, I would encourage you to join me and use effort based training for a little while.
+If you have been struggling in training lately, if you have been wondering why you are getting slower, if you have been really having a hard time with your mental training and toughness, well, I would encourage you to join me and use effort based training for a little while.

 At the end of the day, this type of training will test your mental strength in a different way.
-It will force you out of your comfort zone, as you are not able to rely on the GPS to tell you that you are running the right running pace, and that will make you feel stressed for a few runs, BUT I guarantee you, you will learn to listen to what your body is telling you.
+It will force you out of your comfort zone, as you are not able to rely on the GPS to tell you that you are running the right pace, and that will make you feel stressed for a few runs, BUT I guarantee you, you will learn to listen to what your body is telling you.

 Step away from the technology (remember, you do not have to remove it, you can still wear that GPS watch, just don’t look at it during your training).
 You can still log it on Strava or in your training log, but let the running take care of itself during the actual run, and THEN go back and look (if you need to).